-6) Prepare a report of its findings, including but not necessarily limited to, determinations required to be made as set out above, and any recommendations for improvement, and submit such report to the Chief

-Administrative Officer and the Department's PREA Coordinator."
+6) Prepare a report of its findings, including but not necessarily limited to, determinations required to be made as set out above, and any recommendations for improvement, and submit such report to the Chief Administrative Officer and the Department's PREA Coordinator."

 The agency form used to document the review panel's considerations includes the required information.
-The form asked if the policy needs to be reviewed, it looks at the underlying motivation of the incident including if the victim was targeted due to their perceived member of a particular group.
+The form asked if the policy needs to be reviewed.
+It looks at the underlying motivation of the incident, including whether the victim was targeted due to their perceived member of a particular group.
 It goes on to look at staffing, physical plant issues, and surveillance needs.
-The Auditor looked at both the form and the completed investigation reports to understand if there were any possible areas that needed to be discussed.
+The Auditor looked at both the form and the completed investigation reports to understand if any possible areas needed to be discussed.

-Indicator (e) The form documents the finding of the various questions and provides the reader with information if the team has determined any recommended actions to take place.
+Indicator (e) The form documents the findings of the various questions and provides the reader with information if the team has determined any recommended actions to take place.
 In the form reviewed, the Auditor was able to see a recommendation on staffing in a particular housing unit.
 PREA Policy 6.11.1 addresses the requirement of this indicator.
 "The Chief Administrative Officer shall implement the recommendations for improvement made by the review team or shall document any reasons for not doing so."
-An interview with the Warden confirmed that he takes seriously the recommendations of the team in ensuring the overall safety of the environment.
-The facility and agency has a reported track record of reviewing all major incidents in the facility for potential improvements in their practices.
+In the interview with the Warden, he confirmed that he takes the team's recommendations seriously to ensure the overall safety of the environment.
+The facility and agency have a reported track record of reviewing all major incidents in the facility for potential improvements in their practices.

 The Maine DOC PREA 6.11.1 pg.
 2 requires the completion of the steps outlined in this standard.
 The steps to provide for a critical incident review on all PREA sexual assault cases.
 The policy requires what information needs to be part of the incident review.
 The language comes directly from the standard.
 As evidence to support the standard, the facility provided documentation of the Incident review.
 The information supported that the questions in indicator D were all asked and answered.
-The review team included a multi-disciplinary team of management, custody, and medical and Mental Health Services.
 Compliance was determined based on policy language, documentation provided, and staff understanding of the requirements.
-The facility has put in place a plan to ensure that all reviews occur within 30 days after the close of the election or there is a documented reason for the review being delayed.

-115.87 Data collection

 Auditor Overall Determination: Meets Standard

-Auditor Discussion